 On the face of it, building a large MPV ought to be easy.
 After all, isn't something like this just a big box on wheels?
 It always used to be.
 Not so long ago, all you really needed with a car like this was a set of fancy flippy-folding seats and a few clever interior storage solutions.
 That and the ability for the model in question not to fall over when presented with a corner.
 These days, things are a lot tougher for those brands looking to create a design of this kind.
 Buyers are more demanding.
 They want the interior build quality of a luxury saloon.
 They want exciting styling.
 And the last thing they're looking for is the kind of handling you'd expect from a big box on wheels.
 The game has changed.
 These objectives are inevitably difficult to achieve.
 It's hard to give an MPV sharp handling and even more difficult to make such a car grab your attention from a visual perspective.
 Still, Ford managed to do both of these things with the first generation version of their sporty S-MAX People Carrier.
-Buoyed by the success of that vehicle, the Blue Oval brand has carried forward what it learnt from that project into the S-MAX's squarer showroom stablemate, this fourth generation Galaxy.
+Buoyed by the success of that vehicle, the Blue Oval brand carried forward what it learnt from that project into the S-MAX's squarer showroom stablemate, this fourth generation Galaxy, here usefully improved.

-Ford is offering this car with its latest 2.0-litre TDCi EcoBlue diesel engine in various forms.
-At the top of the range, there's twin-turbo 240PS putting out a lusty 500Nm of torque, but most versions of this car will be sold in single-turbo form where there are more modest outputs of 120, 150 and 190PS on offer.
-There's also the option of the brand's 'Intelligent All-Wheel Drive' system - which will be a welcome boon for towers who in this form can pull up to 2,000kgs.
+Ford is offering this car with its latest 2.0-litre EcoBlue diesel engine in two forms.
+At the top of the range, there's a 190PS version of this unit mated to 8-speed auto transmission and putting out a lusty 400Nm of torque, but most versions of this car will be sold in 150PS form where there's a choice of manual or auto transmission.
+With the 190PS variant, there's also the option of the brand's 'Intelligent All-Wheel Drive' system - which will be a welcome boon for towers who in this form can pull up to 2,000kgs.
 The AWD system continually measures how the car's wheels are gripping the road surface every 16 milliseconds; can adjust power delivery to individual wheels in 100 milliseconds; and can send 100 per cent of available engine torque to the rear wheels.
-The petrol option is Ford's 165PS 1.5-litre EcoBoost engine.
-Additional sound-deadening materials and improved door seals contribute to a particularly quiet cabin.
-Self-levelling rear suspension is also available, while the optional 'Continuous Control Damping System' delivers a choice between Comfort, Normal or Sport driving modes.
-Adaptive electronic steering is also a standard fitment and includes the intriguingly-named 'Active Nibble Compensation' system that cancels out unwanted feedback, forces and vibration at the helm.
-The rear suspension is the same integral link set-up as seen on the latest Mondeo.
+Copious use of sound-deadening materials and thick door seals contribute to a particularly quiet cabin.
+Self-levelling rear suspension is also available.
+Adaptive electronic steering is a standard fitment and includes the intriguingly-named 'Active Nibble Compensation' system that cancels out unwanted feedback, forces and vibration at the helm.
+The rear suspension is the same integral link set-up as seen on the current Mondeo.
 It's good, in other words.